nguyen8amk1/My_Own_Philosophy_of_Everything/MY_BEST_PRACTICES.md

 ## 14. 3D Library
     ??

+### ALL OF THESE SHOULD BE RELATIVELY EFFICIENT
+    ALONG WITH A GOOD ENVIRONMENT TO KEEP ME IN THE "FLOW STATE" "A MENTAL STATE OF OPERATION in which a PERSON PERFORMING AN ACTIVITY is FULLY IMMERSED in a feeling of:
+        + ENERGIZED FOCUS
+        + full INVOLVEMENT
+        + ENJOYMENT
+        in the process of the activity"

 ### NOTE: A good measure for how efficient you are at any of these tools:
     be able to whip up some idea prototype in short amount of time (30 minutes??)